 San Diego State University is a nationally ranked research university that provides more than 30,000 students with a robust academic curriculum that includes an increasing international emphasis.
 The L. Robert Payne School of Hospitality and Tourism Management (HTM) is housed within the College of Professional Studies and Fine Arts at SDSU.
 The vision of the School of Hospitality and Tourism Management is to be “the most personalized school of its kind in developing hospitality leaders,” and HTM pursues this goal by tailoring programs that meet both industry needs and student expectations.
 For more information visit www.sdsu.edu/htm.

 About Marriott International:

-Marriott International, Inc. (NASDAQ: MAR) is a leading lodging company based in Bethesda, Maryland, USA with more than 4,000 properties in 77 countries and territories and reported revenues of nearly $13 billion in fiscal year 2013.
-The company operates and franchises hotels and licenses vacation ownership resorts under 17 brands.
+Marriott International, Inc. (NASDAQ: MAR) is a global leading lodging company based in Bethesda, Maryland, USA, with more than 4,200 properties in 80 countries and territories.
+Marriott International reported revenues of nearly $14 billion in fiscal year 2014.
+The company operates and franchises hotels and licenses vacation ownership resorts under 19 brands.
 For more information or reservations, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.